geotribu/english-blog/content/posts/2025-07-08_qgisfr2025_presentation_feedback.md

 ![The Avignon unterminated Bridge over the Rhône river - Photo from Margaux Pontier](https://cdn.geotribu.fr/img/articles-blog-rdp/articles/2025/qgisfr2025/qgisfr2025_avignon_bridge.webp){: .img-center loading=lazy }

 OSGeo-fr is already looking forward to next year : the next edition will be held in March, in Brest - Brittany region, a place often described as "_the End of the World_".
 The 2026 QGIS-fr Users Meeting will be organized in collaboration with [the UMR LETG](https://letg.cnrs.fr/) Unit.

+_This blog post can also be found [on the QGIS.org blog](https://blog.qgis.org/2025/07/06/presentation-and-feedback-from-the-qgis-fr-users-meeting-in-avignon/)._